cxntered/HyDiscord/README.md

 Please refer to the project's [license.](https://github.com/HyDiscord/HyDiscord/blob/master/LICENSE)

 ## Note
+<b>Please do not simply change a few lines in the source code and call it your bot.
+Please credit HyDiscord/cxntered.</b>
 HyDiscord is in no way affiliated with Hypixel Inc. or Hypixel Studios.